Subscriptions, memberships, paywalls, conversions.

 At the centre of all of these things is the perennial issue of engagement.
 What this looks like through these five phases is worth pausing over, because when harnessed and understood it can make a massive difference.

-Your potential subscribers must be sufficiently aware of what you do and how you do it to have built a sustained, habitual relationship with your news brand.
-Indeed, within the Insights part of our tool, that’s how we monitor and track loyalty - and that’s something you can read more about here.
+In order to have built a sustained, habitual relationship with your newsbrand, your potential subscribers must be sufficiently aware of what you do and how you do it.
+And, as luck would have it, within the Insights part of our tool, that’s exactly how we monitor and track loyalty - and you can read more about that here.

 • Do you know who your loyal readers are?
 What do they read?
 How do they read it?
 Are you responding to those patterns of behaviour in the way you commission content?